adamshur/flask-game-of-life/README.md

 ![Demo](sample.png)

 An interactive implementation of Conway's Game of Life with a modern, responsive interface.
 Built with Flask and vanilla JavaScript.

+## Live Version
 Click [here](https://flask-game-of-life.onrender.com/) for a live implementation.

 ## Features